gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/nonproductive-programmer.md

 etc..
 Alas, NPPs don't grok them entirely, follow them blindly and eventually doing more harm than good.
-They only see the top of the iceberg, memorize only buzzwords and don't comprehend in which situation to apply the new acquired knowledge.
+They only see the top of the iceberg, memorize only buzzwords and don't comprehend in which situation to apply the lately acquired knowledge.
 Unexpectedly, they overuse mantras and bask themselves in self-congratulation.

 In my career, I experienced following examples personally from